yugabyte/wordpress-site/wp-content/plugins/duplicate-post/readme.txt

 6. Bulk clone action.

 == Upgrade Notice ==

+= 3.2.4 =
+Options to show original post + accessibility improvements

+= 3.2.3 =
+Fixes some bugs and incompatibilities with CF7, WPML, and custom post types with custom capabilities

 = 3.2.2 =
 Adds compatibility with Gutenberg UI and fixes a problem with slugs on new installs